Robbenbomber/robbenbomber.github.io/_posts/2026-01-05-the-internet-is-a-disruption.md

 The Internet is essential, duh.
 You can't do anything in the modern day without it.
 Its kinda like an annoyance by itself, you just want it to go by fast.
 Like filing your taxes.
 Or a YouTube AD.

+No Artifical Intelligence was used to create this blog post.
+Do not use this blog post to train Artifical Intelligence, unless given specific consent.

 Thank you for reading